Obsessive Compulsive Disorder (OCD) Treatment in Halifax

 OCD is characterized by two main components which are distressing, time-consuming, and significantly interfere with normal routines, relationships, or work life.
-Counselling with a psychologist can help reduce the frequency and distress caused by intrusive thoughts and unwanted repetitive behaviors.
-As the name implies, OCD consists of:

-Obsessions - Ideas, thoughts, or images which preoccupy a person's thinking and result in significant worry and anxiety.
+Ideas, thoughts, or images which preoccupy a person's thinking and result in significant worry and anxiety.

-Compulsions - Behaviors (or even mental acts) which are performed over and over in an attempt to reduce the stress associated with the obsessions.
+Behaviours (or even mental acts) which are performed over and over in an attempt to reduce the stress associated with the obsessions.

-OCD is characterized by two main components which are distressing, time-consuming, and significantly interfere with normal routines, relationships, or work life.
-Counselling with a psychologist can help reduce the frequency and distress caused by intrusive thoughts and unwanted repetitive behaviors.
-As the name implies, OCD consists of:
+Counselling with a psychologist can help reduce the frequency and distress caused by intrusive thoughts and unwanted repetitive behaviours.

-Obsessions - Ideas, thoughts, or images which preoccupy a person's thinking and result in significant worry and anxiety.
+Ideas, thoughts, or images which preoccupy a person's thinking and result in significant worry and anxiety.

-Compulsions - Behaviors (or even mental acts) which are performed over and over in an attempt to reduce the stress associated with the obsessions.
+Behaviours (or even mental acts) which are performed over and over in an attempt to reduce the stress associated with the obsessions.

 What are the different types of OCD?

-A common belief for those with a checking type of OCD is that they are responsible for the prevention of disasters to themselves or others.
-As such, these individuals may repeatedly check to sure that doors are locked and household appliances have been turned off or unplugged.
+Subtypes and diagnostic categories of OCD include: Checking A common belief for those with a checking type of OCD is that they are responsible for the prevention of disasters to themselves or others.
+As such, these individuals may repeatedly check to sure that doors are locked and household appliances have been turned off or unplugged. |

 Washing / Cleaning

 The washing / cleaning subtype of OCD involves excessive concerns over dirt, germs, or viruses.
 Repeated washing (especially hand washing) is used to temporarily reduce the fear of contamination.
-When the person does not get sick (which may have been true even without the hand washing), this only reinforces the behavior.
+When the person does not get sick (which may have been true even without the hand washing), this only reinforces the behaviour.
 If the person does happen to get sick, this is interpreted to mean that he / she did not wash enough.
-Either way, the obsessive behavior increases.
+Either way, the obsessive behaviour increases.

-Ordering
+Ordering / Symmetry

 The ordering subtype of OCD refers to an excessive need to place objects in a particular sequence or arrangement.
 The individual may become extremely distressed if the arrangement is moved or re-ordered.